-The applicant submitted it first section 301(h) application for renewal of its variance on December 28, 1990.
+The applicant submitted its first section 301(h) application for renewal of its variance on December 28, 1990.
 Between 1991 and 1997, EPA required GWA to submit additional information to supplement its renewal application.
 However, GWA failed to provide complete information during this period, and, as a result, EPA issued a tentative decision on April 4, 1997, that recommended that GWA be denied a variance from secondary treatment requirements specified in 40 CFR Part 133 (Marcus 1997).
-Also leading to the tentative decision to deny a variance was GWA's failure to demonstrate both that the discharge would not adversely impact public health or coral reef communities and that the discharge would meet GWQS for fecal coliform and dissolved oxygen (DO).
-In the 1997 tentative decision, EPA recommended that GWA provide adequate maintenance to the current diffuser and consider extending the outfall for the Northern District STP, which has the potential to allow the discharge to attain section 301(h) criteria.
+This letter also described GWA's failure to demonstrate both that the discharge would not adversely impact public health or coral reef communities and that the discharge would meet GWQS for fecal coliform and dissolved oxygen (DO).
+In the 1997 tentative decision, EPA recommended that GWA provide adequate maintenance of its diffuser and consider extending the outfall for the Northern District STP to improve the chances that the discharge would meet the 301(h) criteria.
 EPA indicated that GWA had 45 days to submit a letter of intent to revise its section 301(h) application for the Northern District STP.
 On May 6, 1997, EPA received GWA's letter of intent, which stated GWA's willingness to "make certain that the entire [section 301(h)] Applicant Questionnaire is filled with sufficient detail to adequately demonstrate compliance with all [section] 301(h) requirements."

-On June 18, 1997, EPA confirmed its receipt of GWA's letter of intent to extend the ocean outfall for the Northern District STP's treatment system and to submit a revised section 301(h) application for renewal of its variance (Strauss 1997).
+On June 18, 1997, EPA confirmed its receipt of GWA's letter of intent to extend the ocean outfall for the Northern District STP and to submit a revised section 301(h) application for renewal of its variance (Strauss 1997).
 EPA provided suggestions on approaches for completing an acceptable revised permit application.
 EPA informed GWA that the revised application had to be submitted within one year of submittal of the May 6, 1997 letter of intent, and that it had to include a completed section 301(h) Applicant Questionnaire with sufficient detail to adequately demonstrate compliance with all section 301(h) requirements.
-In the letter, EPA also provided guidelines on collecting baseline data for the proposed new outfall, such as effluent and receiving water monitoring data, including data on benthic fauna, sediment quality, toxic pollutants, chronic toxicity, and other necessary information to assess compliance with section 301(h) criteria.
+In the June 18, 1997 letter, EPA also provided guidelines on collecting baseline data for the planned new outfall, such as effluent and receiving water monitoring data, including data on benthic fauna, sediment quality, toxic pollutants, chronic toxicity, and other necessary information to assess compliance with section 301(h) criteria.
 EPA recommended that GWA use the section 301(h) Applicant Questionnaire that is provided in EPA's Amended Section 301(h) Technical Support Document (ATSD; EPA 1994a) and other guidance documents to complete its revised application, and clarified that the Northern District STP would be considered a "large applicant" due to growth in the population it serves.

-In response to the 1997 letter from EPA, GWA submitted a revised section 301(h) renewal application for the Northern District STP to EPA on March 27, 1998 (GWA 1998).
+In response to the 1997 letters from EPA, GWA submitted a revised section 301(h) renewal application for the Northern District STP to EPA on March 27, 1998 (GWA 1998).
 In the revised renewal application, GWA provided architectural and engineering design and construction schedules for the Northern District STP's proposed outfall extension.
 In addition, GWA indicated that baseline surveys in the area of the new outfall had begun but had not been completed, and that funding was not secured for the outfall construction but efforts were underway to identify potential funding sources.
-However, on April 21, 1998, upon review of the revised renewal application, EPA indicated to GWA that its application was "significantly deficient in providing sufficient information" to support the proposed outfall extension and that it had not adequately demonstrated compliance with all section 301(h) requirements.
+On April 21, 1998, upon review of the revised renewal application, EPA indicated to GWA that its application was "significantly deficient in providing sufficient information" to support the proposed outfall extension and that it had not adequately demonstrated compliance with all section 301(h) requirements.